castacks/firevision_sim/docs/getting_started.rst

    - Once you have downloaded the ZIP file, extract all of the included files and then select the "FireViision.exe" file to launch the simulation.
    - Then select "no" to use the quadrocopter

 - When you run the FIReVision executable, the wildfire environment will start out in AirSim mode with the drone on the ground stationary.

+- For more ease while running the project, press F11 to exit fullscreen mode.
+More robust navigation features will come in later versions.

-To download the binary follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.
+- Although not required to continue, if you would like to download additional binaries to try AirSim, follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.

 Setup
 -----